AhmedAlfahdi/Mech.Eng.Hub/README.md

          6. [Pandoc](https://marketplace.visualstudio.com/items?itemName=DougFinke.vscode-pandoc) - Pandoc is a Haskell library for converting from one markup format to another, and a command-line tool that uses this library.
 It can read markdown and (subsets of) reStructuredText, HTML, and LaTeX, and it can write markdown, reStructuredText, HTML, LaTeX, ConTeXt, PDF, RTF, DocBook XML, OpenDocument XML, ODT, GNU Texinfo, MediaWiki markup.
          7. [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) - A complete set of tools for working with LaTeX files in Visual Studio Code.
          8. [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - A basic spell checker that works well with camelCase code.
          9. [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) - Jupyter notebook support in Visual Studio Code.
+Supports many languages and kernels. ***Check out [awesome-jupyter](https://github.com/markusschanta/awesome-jupyter).***

    2. Best used with:
          1. [Anaconda](https://www.anaconda.com/products/distribution) - Anaconda is a distribution of the Python and R programming languages for scientific computing, that aims to simplify package management and deployment.
 The distribution includes data-science packages suitable for Windows, Linux, and macOS.
          2. [MikTeX](https://miktex.org/) - MiKTeX is a typesetting system for the Windows operating system.
-The distribution includes TeX, pdfTeX, XeTeX, LuaTeX, ConTeXt, and a few more.
-It also includes a set of related programs.[^3]`Backend`
+The distribution includes TeX, pdfTeX, XeTeX, LuaTeX, ConTeXt, and a few more.[^3]`Backend`
          3. [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) - The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.[^4]
 2. [Obsidian](https://obsidian.md/) - A note-taking app that is designed for taking notes.
-It has a lot of features that make it easier to take notes.`Standalone`
+It has a lot of features that make it easier to take notes and retrieve them.`Standalone`
-3. [Heynote](https://heynote.com/) - Scratchpad buffer with blocks, and many languages support.`Standalone`
+3. [Heynote](https://heynote.com/) - Scratchpad buffer with blocks, and with many languages support.Great for on-the-fly note taking.`Standalone`
 4. [Lyx](https://www.lyx.org/) - A document processor that encourages an approach to writing based on the structure of your documents (WYSIWYM) and not simply their appearance (WYSIWYG).[^3]`Frontend`

 > [!TIP]